ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

  - The new build will ensure that you will get updates of the dependent packages (direct or transitive) automatically
  - Introducing the `--sticky` flag in case you want to lock the dependency versions for subsequent builds

-Following changes has been introduced
+The following changes have been introduced.
 - Introduce Dependencies.toml version 2.
 Going forward this will be automatically managed by the build command and users should not modify it.
 If you already have a Dependencies.toml it will be automatically updated to the new version.
 - Packages in the local repository need to be configured in Ballerina.toml.
 The format is as below.
     ```